michelinux/blog.socc.io/_posts/2017-08-10-user-defined-aggregation-functions.md

 ### `inputSchema`

 As said for the `RandomAgg` function, the `inputSchema` method has to return a `StructType` that *represents data types of input arguments of this aggregate function*.
 In this case we do have a real input, which is the data that we want to compare to our `observation`.
-We assume that those data are some `double`, hence:
+We assume that those data are `double`, hence:

 ```scala
 override def inputSchema: StructType = StructType(StructField("input", DoubleType) :: Nil)